kylewspence/AI-Flashcard-Generator/README.md

 - ✅ Editable questions and answers
 - ✅ Save custom decks locally in your browser
 - ✅ Study mode with card flipping and progress tracking
 - ✅ Clean, responsive UI built for focus and simplicity
+- Edit Tab currently under construction.
 ---

 ## 🛠️ Tech Stack